theophilelouvel/personal-site/posts/removing-unnecessary-complexity-from-substring-search.md

 cover: cvBBO4PzWPg
 ---

-Lately I've been sharpening my algorithm writing skills, and one of the "challenges" I came across has to do with **substring search**.
+Lately I've been sharpening my algorithm writing skills, and one of the "challenges" I came across had to do with **substring search**.

 As I like to take a shot at things before being fed an answer, I was surprised with the level of complexity some of the solutions I stumbled upon after my attempt present, among which *rolling hashes* (Rabin-Karp) and *prefixes that are also suffixes* (KMP).